oernster/3D-printing-info/colour-change/filament-change.md

 # Colour changes via performing a filament change operation in your slicer

+NOTE: This does NOT require an multi material device such as a Palette, MMU2S or ERCF.

 ## Acquire a suitable print

 A suitable print typically has a layer that you want in one colour and then at a certain height, the print changes so you want to perform a filament change e.g. to a new colour.